sfigg/commercialization-public/docset/customize/desktop/wsim/answer-files-overview.md

 You can configure packages to be added to a Windows image or removed from a Windows image.
 You can also change the settings for features in a package.

 The Windows Foundation Package, included in all Windows client and server images, includes Windows features.
-For example, Windows Media® Player, Games, and Backup are all Windows features in the Windows Foundation Package.
+For example, Windows Media Player, Games, and Backup are all Windows features in the Windows Foundation Package.

 Features are either enabled or disabled in Windows.
 If a Windows feature is enabled, the resources, executable files, and settings for that feature are available to users on the system.
 If a Windows feature is disabled, the package resources are not available, but the resources are not removed from the system.